alacritty/alacritty/README.md

 ## Features

-You can find an overview over the features available in Alacritty [here](./docs/features.md).
+See the overview over the [features](docs/features.md) available in Alacritty.

 ## Further information